tpuschel/duality/core/README.md

 (1) is obviously False: A value of type Int can *never* be treated like a String.

-(2) is obviously True, A value of type Int can *always* be treated like an Int.
+(2) is obviously True: A value of type Int can *always* be treated like an Int.

 (3) is actually neither True or False.